What is Asthma?

 - During the treatment, all the asanas will be performed with the help of props.

-- yoga for asthma patients will be Done by trained yoga teachers under the guidance of Yogacharya Rajveer Singh Chauhan.
+- Patients are trained and treated under the guidance of experienced yoga teachers including Yogacharya Rajveer Singh Chauhan.

 - The sequence and difficulty level of yoga for asthma may vary according to the condition of patients and their respective medical conditions.